Information for families: COVID-19 and early childhood education

 If you are unwell, or if any adults in your household are unwell, please do not take your children to an ECE service as you may be spreading COVID to the service staff and to other children.

+Some staff and children may be asked to self-isolate as a precaution while contact tracing is completed.
 In the following situations you will need to follow the guidance from NSW Health:

 - You have been told you are a close contact of someone with COVID-19.